nicohi/cybersecurity2018-project1/REPORT.md

 ### Fix:
 Use prepared statements in place of executeQuery().
-Another option is to remove all "'" symbols before executing the query (prepared statements are probably a better idea though).
+Another option is to remove all single quote symbols before executing the query (prepared statements are probably a better idea though).

 ## Issue: Sensitive Data Exposure (OWASP A3)
 Steps to reproduce: